leanderloew/cursors-devcontainer-ruff-starter/README.md

     $FASTAPI_APP
 ```

-## Enabling SSh support
+## Enabling SSH/GitHub support
-- On the host machine, run the ssh agent and make sure the correct key is loaded.
+- On the host machine, run the ssh agent and make sure the correct key is loaded:
 ```
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/id_rsa # or the key you want to use